 I moved to Las Vegas from Minnesota in 2001.
 My first job was as a chauffeur on the Strip.
 At the time, Las Vegas was BOOMING.
-I mean, we hit the one million mark as far as the population, in 2001.
-Then 5 years later we literally doubled our population to 2 million people.
+To understand what I mean, Las Vegas was founded in 1905.
+In 2001 we hit one million residents.
+It took us almost 100 years to get one million people living here.
+By 2006, we literally doubled our population to 2 million people!

 By 2005 I was starting to feel burn out.
 Just too much of everything.
 Remember, I’m a simple man from Minnesota!

 So one day, a fellow chauffeur friend of mine told me that he had just interviewed for the perfect job for me.
 For Me?
 I asked.
 He said yes, for me.
 Why me?
 He said that I have a head full of useless trivia.
 That I would be perfect for this job!
 I took that as a compliment!

 I went ahead and applied for the job that he had applied for and he didn’t take it, but I took it because it sounded interesting and got me off of the strip.
 Let me add this, I have always had a love for modern American History and this area is loaded with it!!
 I love everything that happened in the last hundred or so years and Vegas has packed a lot of stuff in those hundred and some-odd years.

 As a chauffeur, I got to meet people from all over the world and that fascinated me.
 I’ve always wanted to know why people are where they are.
 How and why got to be where they are.
 How do things happen?
 So this gig as a tour guide was right up my alley!
 I knew people did tours, I just didn’t know people actually made a career out of it.
 Now, here I was, hired to do tours.